cardano-foundation/CIPs/CIP-0030/README.md

 ##### Draft or Experimental Extensions

 Extensions that are draft, in development, or prototyped should not use extension naming nor should they use official namspacing until assigned a CIP number.
 Draft extension authors are free to test their implementation endpoints by using the [Experimental API](#experimental-api).
+Once a CIP number is assigned implementors should move functionality out of the experimental API.

 ##### Can extensions depend on other extensions?